-Love says: “Even if you never change, even if you don’t do it my way, even if you don’t want my help, even if you don’t love me in return, I’ll still accept and love you exactly as you are.
+Loving people without conditions means accepting them exactly as they are.
+“Even if you never change, even if you don’t do it my way, even if you don’t want my help, even if you don’t love me in return, I’ll still accept and love you exactly as you are.
 I may disapprove of your actions, but I’ll never withdraw my support from you.”

-If the rules have been explained, most children know what appropriate behavior is, and they don’t need more instructions.
+If the rules of a household have been explained well, most children know what appropriate behavior is, and they don’t need more instructions.
 They don’t misunderstand the problem or the solution.
-And they can correct their behavior themselves, quickly and automatically.
+And they can even correct their behavior themselves, quickly and automatically.

-What it takes is a sincere message from the adults that says: “You’re a perfect child, and you don’t have to change yourself to get my love.
-I’ll support you, no matter what.”
+What it takes is a sincere message from the adults that says, “You don’t need to change yourself to get my love.
+And I’ll support you, no matter what.”

 It’s not that we don’t want to change.
 It’s that we don’t want to be changed.

-And we’ll never know those people as intricate and unique beings.
-We’ll never understand the special ingredients that make up their distinctive choices of lifestyle, beliefs and thoughts.
+If we’re judging, criticizing or just generally telling the people around us what they should do, fear will be the foundation of those relationships.
+And we’ll never know those people as intricate and unique beings, or understand the special elements that make up their distinctive choices of beliefs and lifestyle.